sousa2323/sousa2323/README.md

 - 👋 Hi, I’m @sousa2323
 - 👀 I’m interested in developer and bug bounty
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python, django, JS, c, c++, java and CTFs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to job on developer
-- 📫 How to reach me ...
+- 📫 How to reach me instagram - @sousarth